 The 100–Have you ever watched?
 I am on season 2 with our 16 year old, and at a different spot with our 20 year old!
 This is a dystopian series with a little twist.
 Think Hunger Games crossed with Divergent.
 Find a show that you enjoy with your teen, it’s really fun to have them share time with you!
 (Heads up-this is definitely for older teens)

 Top Gun–Can you believe that this came out in 1986?!
 I remember watching this with a good friend in college.
 We were both dating pilots at the time!
-A current movie that you need to go to if you haven’t already seen is Downton Abbey!
-It was sooooo good!
+A current movie that you need to go to if you haven’t already seen is Queen Bees!
+It was sooooo good -it’s the geriatric version of Mean Girls.
+And, the cast is great!

 Stainless steel straws–This are great for you to take anywhere, and bonus, you are helping to save the environment!